teleport-network/teleport-documents/developer/Fees/3HowToAddFees.md

 ```

-You will need some Packet info include sourceChainName,destination ChainName and sequence to specify which packet you want to boost.
+Some Packet info will be required such as the sourceChainName,destination ChainName and sequence to specify which packet you want to boost.

 You can learn how to [get these info here](../Cross-Chain-Tracking/1Track.md).